 Many uke players use both high and low G strings.
 The only difference, other than the sound, is that most low G strings are “wound” strings.
 Wound strings can break much more easily than monofilament strings.

 The metal has also been known to wear down the fingernails on your strumming hand and make squeaking sounds.
-This is why some uke players prefer high G strings, but again it’s all preference.
+This is why some uke players prefer high G strings, but it’s all preference again.

 High G and Low G Tuning

-Ukulele’s have been traditionally tuned to what is called a re-entrant tuning.
-This is a fancy way of saying that the order of strings, pitch-wise, are not in the usual pitch order.
+Ukuleles have been traditionally tuned to what is called a re-entrant tuning.
+This is a fancy way of saying that the order of strings, pitch-wise, is not in the usual pitch order.
 The thickest string on the ukulele is normally the C string.
 If you are playing in Low G tuning, it will be the G string.

-The string closest to your chin is the 4th string then, 3rd, 2nd and 1st.
+The string closest to your chin is the 4th string then, the 3rd, 2nd, and 1st.
 The 1st string will be closest to your knee.